Creepsky/creepMiner/README.md

 ## Contribution

 We are glad about every contribution to the project.
-Dont hesitate to open an issue, if you found a bugfix or have an idea for a new feature!
+Dont hesitate to open an issue, if you found a bug (with or without fix) or have an idea for a new feature!

 If you want to share your own code, please follow these steps:
 - create a fork of this repository